USA Football's recommendations for youth programs receive endorsements from top sports medicine organizations

 USA Football's recommendations for youth programs were first released in March

-EXCLUSIVE: USA Football, the national governing body for amateur American football in the U.S. and a member of the U.S. Olympic and Paralympic Committee (USOPC), received support Tuesday from two leading sports medicine organizations.
+USA Football, the national governing body for amateur American football in the U.S. and a member of the U.S. Olympic and Paralympic Committee (USOPC), received support Tuesday from two leading sports medicine organizations.

-The American Medical Society for Sports Medicine (AMSSM) and the Sports Neuropsychology Society (SNS) both publicly expressed support for USA Football’s eight recommendations for youth tackle football, according to a press release exclusively obtained by Fox News.
+The American Medical Society for Sports Medicine (AMSSM) and the Sports Neuropsychology Society (SNS) both publicly expressed support for USA Football’s eight recommendations for youth tackle football, according to a press release first obtained by Fox News.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM